yandex-cloud/docs/en/managed-kubernetes/operations/volumes/statefulset-pvc-expansion.md

    kubectl get pods
    ```

-   The controller has finished scaling when there are no pods with the `pod/ubuntu-test-` prefix in the command output.
+   The controller has finished scaling when there are no pods with the `pod/ubuntu-test-` prefix in the command result.

 1. Make sure that for objects with the `k8s-csi` prefix, the disks have an empty `INSTANCE IDS`: